 After mixing all the china in one big container, I took a hammer to the dishes and broke them into random pieces.
 If you have never had the chance to break dishes before, let me tell ya, it’s therapeutic.
 I placed them in a pillowcase first to protect myself from flying porcelain and then I took my hammer and went at it.
 Okay, let me assure you that all the china dishes I used for this table were irreparable and damaged.
 No good china was harmed in the making of this masterpiece.

-Like my vegetable bin?
-It’s cool, huh?
 The first thing you will need is an adhesive to glue the pieces to your project.
 The nice man at Home Depot told me to use this.
 Mastic Pre-mixed Tile Adhesive.
-I liked the premixed part.
+I liked the premixed part and it worked well.

 One by one I slowly picked through all the broken pieces, applied the adhesive, and like a puzzle… I fit each and every piece into its proper place.
 This was extremely time consuming, but so much fun.
 I didn’t really follow a pattern, but I did try to break up the solids and the floral.
 The rest of the china was rough and somewhat jagged.
 This presented a problem on my mosaic table but I have a plan to fix that that I’ll be sharing.
 Keep reading…

 After the adhesive was dried, I worked a premixed grout into the empty spaces and smoothed it with my fingers.
 Immediately after applying the grout, I took a wet sponge and cleaned away any leftover grout on the surface.
 Several more times I went over the china with a clean wet sponge to remove any film leftover from the grout making sure it was completely clean.

-The mosaic tabletop was beautiful, but it was still too rough to use.
+The mosaic table was beautiful, but it was still too rough to use.
 It wasn’t flat due to the curvature of the china plates.
 I researched different ways to fix this problem.
 I even considered epoxy resin, but I didn’t like the idea that it may yellow over time.
 The next best thing would be to have a custom glass cut to fit.
 So that’s just what I did.
 It was the perfect solution and Grandma’s china will be protected for years to come.

-I’ve had many tea parties on this special table.
+I’ve had many tea parties on this special mosaic table.
 My Grands bring me such joy and having tea parties is our thing.
 I hope someday, I can share tea with my Great Grands at this table.
 Just knowing that my Grandma’s china is on that table makes me proud.
-Another tiny piece of her.
-She would have loved it.
+Another tiny piece of her and I know she would have loved it.

 Grandma’s Mosaic China Table